Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Conclusions

+The low-pressure case exhibits a steady supersonic plasma jet with only minor deviation from axisymmetric distribution in the flow quantities such as temperature and velocity.
+For all the flow quantities, the relative amplitudes of the non-axisymmetric modes ($m\ge 1$) fall much below $2\%$ at all the axial locations, indicating an almost axisymmetric configuration.
+Despite the flow properties (e.g., temperatures, velocities, \emph{etc.}) closely approximating an axisymmetric distribution, strong non-equilibrium effects induce a three-dimensional distribution in species concentrations, especially the free-electron concentration which exhibit the highest degree of asymmetry with the relative amplitude of the mode m = 1 lying close to 10\% at all axial locations.
+Given the influence of species concentrations near the TPM sample on its catalytic activity, any deviation from an axisymmetric distribution could impact the uniformity of material responses.

+Therefore, three-dimensional simulations are essential for accurately characterizing the plasma state within the facility during TPM testing under all operating conditions, ultimately enhancing the precision of predictions regarding the TPM material’s response.
 The versatile nature of the current framework enables a broad range of studies in ICP facilities, as three-dimensional modeling of ICPs is also critical for various other applications such as powder spheroidization and nanoparticle production.
-Future research will focus on exploring turbulence effects within the facility and validating results with experimental three-dimensional measurement data.
+Future research will focus on exploring key effects such as turbulence within the facility, the effect of the secondary vortices created due to discrete hole injectors, \emph{etc.}, and validating results with experimental three-dimensional measurement data.
+Moreover, the simulations presented in this paper provide critical plasma property data that can serve as valuable reference data, helping guide the design and calibration of future diagnostics in the Plasmatron X facility and providing experimentalists with prior insight into the expected ranges of these quantities.